Souss-Massa: Economy

 Agriculture is a major economic activity in the Sous and Massa river basins located in the northwestern part of the region.
 Industries related to the processing of agricultural and seafood products are also concentrated in the same area.
 Agadir is an important fishing and tourist port.
 Tiznit is known for its traditional silverwork.

 Infrastructure

 The A7 motorway connects Agadir with Marrakesh and Casablanca.
-The major north–south road through the region is the N1, while the N10 runs east–west in the Sous River valley, connecting Agadir to Taroudannt and Ouarzazate.
+The major north–south road through the region is the N1, while the N10 runs east–west in the Sous River valley, connecting Agadir to Taroudant and Ouarzazate.
 Agadir is a major port city in Morocco and also has an international airport.